alttch/roboger/README.md

     GET http://your-roboger-host:7719/push?r=&s=&l=&k=&s=&m=&l=

-Or with **roboger-push** console client in old good crontab or any other software/scripts:
+Or with **roboger-push** console client in the old good crontab or any other software/scripts:

     echo Everything's down!!! | roboger-push